Wednesday, September 9, 2015

 so sadly few details on exhibits were available to us...

-Inner courtyard of the Ducal Palace
+Inner courtyard, Ducal Palace

 The Palace now hosts the History Museum.
 Parts of these building are 30m high and navigating the museum requires no fear of heights as open wooden stairs cling, seemingly precariously, to courtyard walls while internal spiral staircases plunge to castle depths, challenging the claustrophobic.
 Avoiding tourists in large groups in tiny rooms became the game of the day and attracted the ire of custodians whose main job was to keep traffic moving one-way.
 We felt as if we’d morphed real-time into an Escher lithograph of never-ending stairs.